- Typhus facts

-- Typhus is a bacterial disease; there are two types termed endemic and epidemic.
+- Typhus is a vector-borne bacterial disease; there are two types termed endemic and epidemic.

 - Typhus has a long and deadly history, especially epidemic typhus.

-- Typhus is caused by bacteria.
+- Bacteria causes typhus.
 Rickettsia prowazekii causes epidemic typhus.
 Rickettsia typhi and, occasionally, R. felis cause endemic typhus and are transmitted to humans by vectors such as lice (mainly epidemic) and fleas (mainly endemic).

 - Risk factors include visiting or living in areas where rats, mice, and other animals have high populations (for example, disaster areas, poverty-stricken areas, refugee camps, jails) where vectors such as fleas and lice can carry the bacteria from the animals to infect humans.

-- Endemic typhus symptoms can include rash that begins on the body trunk and spreads, high fever, nausea, malaise, diarrhea, and vomiting; Epidemic typhus has similar but more severe symptoms, including bleeding into the skin, delirium, hypotension, and death (10%-60%).
+- Endemic typhus symptoms can include rash that begins on the body trunk and spreads, high fever, nausea, malaise, diarrhea, and vomiting.
+Epidemic typhus has similar but more severe symptoms, including bleeding into the skin, delirium, hypotension, and death.

 - Typhus is diagnosed by patient history, physical exam, and several tests (PCR, histological staining) based on immunological techniques.
-Some tests may need to be done in state or CDC labs.
+Medical professionals may need to perform some tests in state or CDC labs.